-• proj_type ({'2D', '3D', 'both'}.
-Default: '2D' (2D), 'both' (nD)) - String indicating which projection type to create for all supplied active parameters.
-If n_par == 2, this is always '2D' (and cannot be modified).

-- figure (bool.
+- proj_type ({'2D', '3D', 'both'}.
+Default: '2D' (2D), 'both' (nD)) String indicating which projection type to create for all supplied active parameters.
+If n_par == 2, this is always '2D' (and cannot be modified). - figure (bool.
 Default: True) Whether or not to create the projection figures.
 If True, the figures are calculated, drawn and saved.
-If False, the figures are calculated and their data is returned in a dict. - align (f'row'/'horizontal', 'col'/'column'/'vertical'}.
+If False, the figures are calculated and their data is returned in a dict. - align ({'row'/'horizontal', 'col'/'column'/'vertical'}.
 Default: 'col') If figure is True, string indicating how to position the two subplots.
-If 'row'/'horizontal', the subplots are positioned on a single row.
-If 'col'/'column'/'vertical', the subplots are positioned on a single column. - smooth (bool.
+If 'row'/'horizontal', the subplots are

+- positioned on a single row.
+If 'col'/'column'/'vertical', the subplots are positioned on a single column. - show_cuts (bool.
+Default: False) If figure is True and proj_type is not '3D', whether to show all implausibility cut-offs in the 2D projections (True) or only the first cut-off (False). - smooth (bool.
 Default: False) Controls what to do if a grid point contains no plausible samples, but does contain a minimum implausibility value below the first non-wildcard cut-off.
 If False, these values are kept, which can show up as artifact-like features in the projection figure.
 If True, these values are set to the first cut-off, removing them from the projection figure.
 Doing this may also remove interesting features.
 This does not affect the projection data saved to HDF5.
 Smoothed figures have an 's' string appended to their filenames. - force (bool.
 Default: False) Controls what to do if a projection hypercube has been calculated at the emulator iteration emul_i before.
 If False, it will use the previously acquired projection data to create the projection figure.
 If True, it will recalculate all the data required to create the projection figure.
 Note that this will also delete all associated projection figures. - fig_kwargs (dict.
 Default: {'figsize': (6.4, 4.8), 'dpi': 100}) Dict of keyword arguments to be used when creating the subplots figure.
 It takes all arguments that can be provided to the figure() function. - impl_kwargs_2D (dict.
 Default: {}) Dict of keyword arguments to be used for making the minimum implausibility (top/left) plot in the 2D projection figures.
 It takes all arguments that can be provided to the plot () function. - impl_kwargs_3D (dict.
 Default: {'cmap': 'rainforest_r'}) Dict of keyword arguments to be used for making the minimum implausibility (top/left) plot in the 3D projection figures.
 It takes all arguments that can be provided to the hexbin() function. - los_kwargs_2D (dict.
 Default: {}) Dict of keyword arguments to be used for making the line-of-sight (bottom/right) plot in the 2D projection figures.
-It takes all arguments that can be provided to the plot () function. - los_kwargs_3D (dict.
+It takes all arguments that can be provided to the plot() function. - los_kwargs_3D (dict.
 Default: {'cmap': 'blaze'}) Dict of keyword arguments to be used for making the line-of-sight (bottom/right) plot in the 3D projection figures.
-It takes all arguments that can be provided to the hexbin() function. - line_kwargs (dict.
+It takes all arguments that can be provided to the hexbin() function. - line_kwargs_est (dict.
 Default: {'linestyle': '-', 'color': 'grey'}) Dict of keyword arguments to be used for drawing the parameter estimate lines in both plots.
+It takes all arguments that can be provided to the draw() function. - line_kwargs_cut (dict.
+Default: {'color': 'r'}) Dict of keyword arguments to be used for drawing the implausibility cut-off line(s) in the top/left plot in the 2D projection figures.
 It takes all arguments that can be provided to the draw() function.